decko-commons/decko-ubos/README.md

 - update decko version in PKGBUILD
 - reset pkgrel to 1 if it has been changed

-3. Run the following INSIDE THE CONTAINER:
+3. Run the following INSIDE the container:

 ```
 updpkgsums   # update checksum in PKGBUILD